jayaprakash017/intern_work/README.md

 $cd data

-there we can see that 'mongodb_bakup' file which we created
+there we can see that 'mongodb_bakup' file which we created.